ApiLogicServer/Docs/docs/App-Model-Editor.md

 ![ame-rebuild](images/app-model-editor/10%20-%20Rebuild.png)

 &nbsp;

 ## Ontimize app_model.yaml

-The app_model.yaml file is created during the "app-create" or "create" phase and is based on the ui/admin.yaml file.
+The app_model.yaml file is created during the "app-create" or "create" phase and is based on the react-admin ui/admin.yaml file.
 Each entity, column, and tab_group is exposed with additional metadata.
-When the "app-build" is invoked, these properties are used to populate the templates (html, scss, and typescript) for each page.
-If the "exclude" flag is set to 'false' - the entity or attribute will be excluded from the page.
-The "visible" column flag only applies to the Home table columns appearing in the grid.
+When the Ontimize "app-build" is invoked, these properties are used to populate the templates (html, scss, and typescript) for each page.
+If the "exclude" flag is set to 'true' - the entity or attribute will be excluded from the page.
+The "visible" column flag only applies to the Home table columns appearing in the grid (all columns are true by default).

 ```
 entities: